 The right to inspect and review the student’s education record.
 Students should submit to the University Registrar a signed written request that identifies the record(s) they wish to inspect.
 Arrangements for access will be made within 45 days of the day the University receives the signed written request for access.
 The student will be notified of the time and place where the records may be inspected.

-The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading or in violation of the student’s right to privacy.
+The right to request the amendment of the student’s education records that the student believes are inaccurate, misleading, or in violation of the student’s right to privacy.
 Students may request an amendment to the educational record by submitting a request in writing to the University Registrar.
 The request must state the specific portion of the education records the student believes is inaccurate, misleading, or in violation of their privacy rights and, if appropriate, state the correct information that should be in the records.
 After a review of the student’s request, the student will receive a decision in writing.
-If the University decides not to amend the record as requested by the student, the notification to the student will advise the student of his or her right to a hearing and the hearing procedures.
+If the University decides not to amend the record as requested by the student, the notification to the student will advise the student of his or her right to a hearing, and the hearing procedures.
 NOTE: The Family Educational Rights and Privacy Act was not intended to provide a process to be used to question substantive judgments that are correctly recorded.
-Under this, students may not request amendment to grades that are recorded as issued by the faculty, outcomes to disciplinary hearings, reflections or judgments recorded as part of an evaluation process, or other judgments correctly recorded.
+Under this, students may not request an amendment to grades that are recorded as issued by the faculty, outcomes to disciplinary hearings, reflections, or judgments recorded as part of an evaluation process, or other judgments correctly recorded.
 Students must refer to other institutional procedures to address these concerns.

 The right to limit disclosures of some personally identifiable information contained in the student’s education records.
 To release personally identifiable information the student must provide a signed request/release to the appropriate office.
 FERPA does allow the release of personally identifiable information under the following conditions.

 - Directory information.
-Avila University has identified the following information as directory information that may be released without a student’s written consent: verification of enrollment status (full-time, part-time, graduate, undergraduate, and classification), name, major and minor field of study, academic honors, degrees awarded, dates of attendance, participation in campus activities and sports, weight and height (only if a member of an athletic team), most recent education agency or institution attended, hometown, and photograph.
-Student’s addresses, email addresses, and telephone numbers will be released without the student’s consent only in connection with campus events and to persons with legitimate reason.
-Students have the option to opt out of the release of all or part of directory information.
+Avila University has identified the following information as directory information that may be released without a student’s written consent: verification of enrollment status (full-time, part-time, graduate, undergraduate, and classification), name, a major and minor field of study, academic honors, degrees awarded, dates of attendance, participation in campus activities and sports, weight and height (only if a member of an athletic team), a most recent educational agency or institution attended, hometown, and photograph.
+Student’s addresses, email addresses, and telephone numbers will be released without the student’s consent only in connection with campus events and to persons with a legitimate reason.
+Students have the option to opt-out of the release of all or part of directory information.
 This request must be provided in writing to the Registrar no later than the second week of the semester.
 Signed written requests to limit the release of directory information must be received in the Registration & Student Records Office by the end of the second week of the semester and will remain in force until rescinded in writing.

 - School officials with legitimate educational interests.
 At Avila University, a school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 This school official may be in an administrative, supervisory, academic, research, or support staff position, a person or company with whom the University has contracted, a person serving on the Board of Trustees, or a student serving on an official committee or assisting another school official in performing his or her tasks.
 The Registrar is responsible for determining if a person has a legitimate educational interest to view education records.
 The Vice President for Student Affairs will determine legitimate educational interest for disciplinary records.